drasive/gibm-timetable/README.md

 When you are done looking at the result, *cancel the command (Ctrl^C)*.

 ## License
-The files in this repository are released under the GNU GPL v3.0.
+This project is released under the GNU GPL v3.0.
 Please see the [license file](LICENSE.md) for further information.